rsususco/zoopaz-radio/README.md

 * Supports mp3, ogg, m4a and other formats supported by jPlayer and your browser.
 * ID3 support.
 Currently ID3v2, but more to follow.
+* Search.
+Supports word and quoted phrase matches using OR. e.g. "The Doors" "Grant Green"
 * Interface is fully JavaScript/Ajax powered.
 * Playlists
 * Infinite random playlist in radio mode.
 List may be filtered.
 In radio mode a random playlist will be generated and as each song finishes it's popped off the list and a new song is pushed onto the end.